 390g (1½ cup) greek-style natural yoghurt

 ¼ cup honey

 550g trimmed rhubarb (about 2 bunches), cut into 6cm lengths

 To make the Vanilla labna, place the vanilla seeds (reserve the bean for the rhubarb), yoghurt and honey in a bowl and stir to combine evenly.
 Line a sieve with two layers of muslin cloth or a linen tea towel and place over a bowl.
 Spoon the yoghurt into the sieve, fold any overhanging cloth over to enclose the yoghurt.
 Refrigerate overnight (at least 8 hours) to drain.

 Preheat oven to 200ºC (180ºC fan-forced).
-To make the Oven-baked quinoa, combine the boiling water, brown sugar and cinnamon in a 1.5 litre capacity (6 cup) ovenproof dish.
+To make the Oven-baked quinoa, combine the quinoa, boiling water, brown sugar and cinnamon in a 1.5 litre capacity (6 cup) ovenproof dish.
 Cover with foil and bake for 30 minutes, stirring occasionally.